Everything You Need to Know About Insurance for Nurses

 Nursing malpractice is when a nurse fails to efficiently and competently perform their medical duties, and that failure ends up harming their patient.

-Nursing malpractice insurance provides financial protection to nurses throughout any legal action brought against them by a patient, their disgruntled family member, or any personal representative.
+Nursing malpractice insurance provides financial protection to nurses throughout any legal action brought against them by a patient, a disgruntled family member, or any personal representative.

 Some of the roles that nurses serve are: